daoanhkhoa123/Steoreo_Depth_Estimation/markdown/word.md

 \end {aligned}
 $$

-Say we have canonical cameras transform space by a general homography matrix $H = I$, then we have projections of $X_W$ to the corresponding camera images
+Say we have canonical cameras transform space by a general homography matrix $H = I$, then we have projections of $X_W$ to the corresponding camera images.

 $$
 \begin {aligned}